shanemelliott/VistAJS/README.md

 # Codespace version of VistA.

 This repository has an implementation that will run the FOIA version of VistA for testing VistAJS.
 See the /vista directory in the repo.
-[Update] the codespace version in the repo lon longer works as of 2025.  codespaces changed the way they handle docker containers.
-I am working on a new version of this repo that will work with the latest version of codespaces conming soon.

   - Run setup.sh to download the FOIA version of VistA and start community version of Intersytems IRIS. *Update: This script will create a generic Provider user and then run VistJS to verify successful install.
 The routine I used to do this is from https://github.com/WorldVistA/VistA-FHIR-Data-Loader/blob/master/src/SYNINIT.m